NISD builds $110 million Harlan High to relieve overcrowding

 SAN ANTONIO - It's the kind of campus that just might make an adult want to go back to high school.

-At almost 500,000 sq. ft., San Antonio's largest school district built the school to relieve overcrowding.
+At almost 500,000 square feet, San Antonio's largest school district built the school to relieve overcrowding.

-The Northside Independent School District is growing quickly.
+Northside Independent School District is growing quickly.
 Just 10 years ago, enrollment was at more than 85,000 students.
-Now, that number has grown to more than 105,000.
+Now, that number has reached more than 105,000.

 There's no slowing down.
 By 2026, the district said it will be serving 117,000 students.